 The Catholic Church and Child Sex Abuse

 The Roman Catholic Church became infamous for child sex abuse, leading to hundreds of Catholic Church lawsuits alleging sexual misconduct and abuse.
 The lawsuits give direct criticisms of the Church and implicitly suggest areas where it could change or ramp up its defenses.
 We have had plenty of experience here with the Baltimore catholic church scandal that has rocked our city.
 Has the Church fixed the sex abuse problem?
-The result have been mixed.
+The results have been mixed.